judewood/track-routes/README.md

-Uses the input data in `input/Tracks.csv' to determine the shortest route by distance for a sample set of pairs of  Timing point locations (TIPLOCs) The results are output to `output/sample-output.csv' Uses an implementation pf Dijkstra's algorithm based on this [repo](https://github.com/rishabh625/graphs)
+Uses the input data in `input/Tracks.csv' to determine the shortest route by distance for a sample set of pairs of  Timing point locations (TIPLOCs) The results are output to `output/sample-output.csv' Details of each calculated route are output to CSV Uses an implementation pf Dijkstra's algorithm based on this [repo](https://github.com/rishabh625/graphs)

 # Assumptions and Limitations